decebal/fullstack-v1/docs/MCP.md

 SENTRY_PROJECT=your-project
 ```

-## Usage
+## Usage with Claude Code CLI

-These MCP servers are automatically available to AI assistants (like Claude Code) when configured in `.mcp.json`.
-The AI can use them to:
+These MCP servers are automatically available to Claude Code when configured in `.mcp.json`.

+When using Claude Code CLI in this repository, it will:
+- Automatically load MCP servers from `.mcp.json`
+- Use AI assistant instructions from `.clauderc`
+- Have access to enhanced capabilities through MCP servers

+Claude Code can use these servers to:
 - Run and debug Playwright tests
-- Investigate Sentry errors
+- Investigate Sentry errors and stack traces
-- Monitor and manage Trigger.dev jobs
+- Monitor and manage Trigger.dev background jobs

+**Note**: This is configured for Claude Code CLI, not Cursor IDE or other editors.

 ## Troubleshooting